zigzap/zap/introducing.md

 ## wrapping up - zig is WYSIWYG code

 I am super excited about both zig and zap's future.
-I am still impressed by how easy it is to integrate a C codebase into a zig project, then benefiting from and building on top of a battle-tested high-performance C code.
+I am still impressed by how easy it is to integrate a C codebase into a zig project, then benefiting from and building on top of battle-tested high-performance C code.
 Additionally, with zig you get C-like performance with almost Python-like comfort.
 And you can be sure no exception is trying to get you when you least expect it.
 No hidden allocations, no hidden control-flows, how cool is that? **WYSIWYG code!**

 Provided that the incorporated C code is well-written and -tested, WYSIWYG even holds mostly true for combined Zig and C projects.